shidhincr/shidhincr.github.com/source/_posts/2014-07-15-setting-up-my-macbook-for-development-environment.md

   - development
 ---

 Here is my setup for my Macbook.
-I use macbook primarily for web development, so I hope this post will be useful for those want to follow a similar setup.
+I use macbook primarily for web development, so this set up will be useful for those working in similar field.

 ## Install Apps from App Store

+Login to app store using the Apple ID.
+Download and install the softwares already purchased.

+## Mail, Social and Communication Apps

+- Airmail
+- Adium
+- iMessage
+- Skype
+- Twitter

 ## Install Browsers